Sam Rinzel

 Sam Rinzel (born June 25, 2004) is an American professional ice hockey defenseman for the Chicago Blackhawks of the National Hockey League (NHL).
 He was drafted by the Blackhawks 25th overall in the 2022 NHL entry draft.
-He played college hockey for the Minnesota Golden Gophers.
+He played college ice hockey for the University of Minnesota.

 Playing career

-At the conclusion of his junior season with the Golden Gophers in 2024–25, Rinzel concluded his collegiate career in signing a three-year, entry-level contract with the Chicago Blackhawks on March 29, 2025.
+At the conclusion of his junior season with the University of Minnesota in 2024–25, Rinzel concluded his collegiate career by signing a three-year, entry-level contract with the Chicago Blackhawks on March 29, 2025.
+He played in nine games in the 2024–25 NHL season and registered five assists.

+During the 2025–26 season, Rinzel scored his first NHL goal during a 3–2 loss to the Montreal Canadiens on October 11, 2025.
+On December 8, after recording eight points in 28 games, he was assigned to the Rockford IceHogs, Chicago's American Hockey League (AHL) affiliate.

 International play

-On December 16, 2023, Rinzel was named to the United States men's national junior ice hockey team to compete at the 2024 World Junior Ice Hockey Championships.
+On December 16, 2023, Rinzel was named to the United States junior team to compete at the 2024 World Junior Championships.